bernard-rr/mendable_scraper/README.md

 ```

 ### fetchVideoTranscript.ts
-This utility fetches the transcript of a given YouTube video link.
+This utility fetches the transcript of a given YouTube video link/url.

 #### Usage:
 ```typescript